How to Grill Pork Tenderloin

 Lean, moist, and incredibly succulent, pork tenderloin is a proven crowd-pleaser.
 Learn how to grill this family favorite in four easy steps.

 Whether you marinate it, rub it with a spice mixture, or douse it in a delectable sauce after cooking, grilled pork tenderloin tastes amazing with a countless array of flavors.
-The challenge is picking just one recipe to try.
+The challenge is picking which recipe to try.
 We suggest this mouthwatering Pork Tenderloin with Red Mole recipe -- it features a fiery chile pepper and chocolate sauce and is sure to be a winner at any grill-out.

 Prepare a marinade or a dry rub to add extra flavor to the pork.